A Natural Primal-Dual Hybrid Gradient Method for Adversarial Neural Network Training on Solving Partial Differential Equations: Numerical Examples

+In the 10D case, we set $n_l=4$.
+We plot MINRES iteration numbers at each NPDG step in Figure~\ref{subfig: Laplace Number of MINRES iter vs NPDG iter}.
 We investigate the effectiveness of our natural({preconditioned})-gradient method by comparing it with the same algorithm using flat gradients.
-That is, we replace line 6, line 10 in Algorithm \ref{alg: NPDG} by $\eta = \eta + \tau_\varphi \textbf{w}_\varphi, ~ \xi = \xi + \tau_\psi \textbf{w}_\psi$, and $\theta = \theta - \tau_u \textbf{w}_u$.
-This is demonstrated in Figure \ref{fig: Laplace2}, \ref{subfig: compare with no extrapolation, flat grad}.
+That is, we replace line 7, line 11 in Algorithm \ref{alg: NPDG} by $\eta = \eta + \tau_\varphi \textbf{w}_\varphi, ~ \xi = \xi + \tau_\psi \textbf{w}_\psi$, and $\theta = \theta - \tau_u \textbf{w}_u$.
+This is demonstrated in Figure~\ref{subfig: compare with no extrapolation, flat grad}.
 In the same plot, it is also observed that the extrapolation step (line 7 of Algorithm \ref{alg: NPDG}) will slightly enhance the convergence of the proposed algorithm.
 Furthermore, choosing suitable preconditioning matrices compatible with the mathematical nature of the PDE is crucial for the proposed method.
-In Figure \ref{fig: Laplace2}, \ref{subfig: compare with Md=Mp=Id}, we compare our treatment with the NPDG algorithm with $M_p(\theta), M_d(\eta)$ obtained by setting $\mathcal M_p = \mathcal M_d = \mathrm{Id}$.
-As reflected in the plot, unreasonable preconditioning may lead to instabilities in the optimization procedure.
+In Figure~\ref{subfig: compare with Md=Mp=Id}, we compare our treatment with the NPDG algorithm with $M_p(\theta), M_d(\eta)$ obtained by setting $\mathcal M_p = \mathcal M_d = \mathrm{Id}$.
+As reflected in the plot, naïve preconditioning may lead to instabilities in the optimization procedure.
+We tested the NPDG algorithms using exponentially growing sample sizes $N_r = 2^k$ and $N_r = 10 \cdot 2^{k-3}$ with $k = 4,6,8,10,12,14$.
+Figure~\ref{subfig: L2err_v_sample_size} illustrates how the relative $L^2$ error of $u_\theta$, computed by the NPDG algorithm, varies with the sample complexity.
+The relative error gradually plateaus as the sample size increases beyond $2^{10}=1024$.
+Based on this observation, throughout the remaining examples in this section, we consistently choose sample sizes in the range of $10^3 \sim 10^4$.